nd-dsp-lab/psmt-ffhe/README.md

 ./main
 ```

-There are some default values for numItem, lenData, numPack, numAgg, alpha and interType declared in the `/src/main.cpp`.
-You can pass cmdline arguments during runtime to change these presets.
+You can pass cmdline arguments during runtime to change presets while running the program.
 For instance, to run the program with numItem = 23, lenData = 2, numPack = 1, numAgg = 32, alpha = 3 and interType = "CI", run:

 ```
-./main 23 2 1 32 3 CI
+./main -numItem 23 -lenData 2 -numPack 1 -numAgg 32 -alpha 3 -interType CI
 ```

 ### Parameters of the code